Comparing observations to emissions#

 modelled_baseline.plot() # Can plot using xarray plotting methods

-To compare the these modelled observations to the observations themselves, the ModelScenario.plot_comparison() method can be used.
+To compare these modelled observations to the observations themselves, the ModelScenario.plot_comparison() method can be used.
 This will stack the modelled observations and the modelled baseline by default to allow comparison:

 scenario.plot_comparison()